netscaler/netscaler-terraform-modules/aws/README.md

 ## ADC Deployment with Terraform

 Users can deploy ADC using Terraform in 2 ways :-
 1. Using direct resources
 2. Using custom Terraform modules

-> For beginners we recommend to go with Resources approach for deployment,
+> For beginners we recommend to go with Resources approach for deployment.

 ### ADC Deployment and Configuration using Resources